Earth Skills Teaching Apprenticeship

 That said, there are successful apprentices who came with no formal experience, but who had simply spent so much time outdoors in their childhood and/or young adult years, that they were often more prepared than those who primarily had academic training.
 If you are unsure as to whether you qualify for the apprenticeship, simply follow the application steps which include a conversation with program directors, and we will let you know whether you are eligible.

-Apply asap with January 1 decision deadline.
-Preference given for 1) those with a passion for teaching earth skills and want to return to teach camps with us on salary in future summers, and 2) those who are simultaneously interested in our supplemental Blue Skye Farm Internship program for a 100% immersive summer experience:
+First round of applications accepted Nov 20 – Jan 20 with preference given for those with a passion for teaching earth skills and want to return to teach camps with us on salary in future summers.

 FAQ – Areas of Focus

-Although the Earth Skills Teaching Apprenticeship follows our summer schedule and covers an in-depth topic of outdoor education each week (teaching and mentoring all ages, wilderness survival, ethnobotany and herbal medicine, wildlife tracking, traditional technologies and crafts, etc.) you can also organize your schedule to specialize in a subset of these skills, including:
+Although the Earth Skills Teaching Apprenticeship follows our summer schedule (see next section) and covers an in-depth topic of outdoor education each week (teaching and mentoring all ages, wilderness survival, ethnobotany and herbal medicine, wildlife tracking, traditional technologies and crafts, etc) you can also organize your schedule to specialize in a subset of these skills, including:

-Sustainable Living & Environmental Education is our focus for 2023 as we are giving preference to applicants who are simultaneously interested in our supplemental Blue Skye Farm Internship program for a 100% immersive summer experience, as well as applicants with a passion for teaching earth skills and want to return to teach camps with us on salary in future summers.
-We can accept a maximum of 3 participants in 2023 so apply asap with January 1 decision deadline.
+Sustainable Living & Environmental Education for those who are simultaneously interested in our supplemental Blue Skye Farm Internship program for a 100% immersive summer experience, as well as applicants with a passion for teaching earth skills and want to return to teach camps with us on salary in future summers.

 FAQ – Summer Schedule

 Please note that up-to-date health insurance, CPR certification, and vaccinations (Covid-19, Tetanus, MMR) are required for adults to participate or work in our programs.
-In addition, a Wilderness First Aid certification is necessary for the Earth Skills Teaching Apprenticeship before arrival.
+In addition, appropriate outdoor gear and a Wilderness First Aid or Lifeguarding certification is necessary for the Earth Skills Teaching Apprenticeship before arrival.
 WFA weekend courses fill early so schedule one soon via REI, the Mountaineers, or our favorite training program: the Wilderness Medical Training Center.
+Local cities often schedule American Red Cross Lifeguarding courses in late spring and early summer.

 This video by 2017 Summer Apprentice Logan Nelson offers a good feel for the shared camp house and mini-farm.